smxi/inxi/README.txt

-However, unlike in 2007, when the basic logic of inxi was started, and Perl 6 was looming as a full replacement for Perl 5, in 2017, Perl 5 is now a standalone project, and seems to have a bright future, and given that 5.10 is now old enough to satisfy the basic run anywhere on anything option, that would be the basic perl version that would be used and tested against.
+However, unlike in 2007, when the basic logic of inxi was started, and Perl 6 was looming as a full replacement for Perl 5, in 2017, Perl 5 is now a standalone project, and seems to have a bright future, and given that 5.8 is now old enough to satisfy the basic run anywhere on anything option, that would be the basic perl version that would be used and tested against.
+I've vacillated a bit between 5.10 and 5.8, but after more research, I've realized there will always be old Redhat servers etc out there that are running Perl 5.8, and there is not a huge gain to using 5.10 from what I can see.

 Also, with the proper setup, inxi perl could be developed in discreet modules, which would be combined to form the final inxi prior to